alexwnovak/TF2Maps/jump_sobel/README.md

 Jump Sobel
 ==========

 My fifth official map.
-Build cycle ran from June 29, 2017 to ??? with a total of ??? hours.
+Build cycle ran from June 29, 2017 to June 17, 2018 with a total of about 100 hours.
 Check out the [Time Sheet](https://github.com/alexwnovak/TF2Maps/raw/master/jump_sobel/TimeSheet.pdf) for the full breakdown.
+There was a pretty big gap in there (didn't actually take a whole year's worth of time).

 # Concept